FDAHH/sedes/README.md

 # sedes

 # Description
-Plan and organize seting for multiple rooms in multiple locations.
+Plan and organize seating for multiple rooms in multiple locations.
 Build backend as webservice and later a fontend

 # Goal
-Sample project for c#, .net, EF, Blazor, Web API Starting by using ASP.NET Core Web API Template dotnet new webapi --no-https
+Sample project for c#, .net, EF, Web API, Blazor (?)
+Starting by using ASP.NET Core Web API Template dotnet new webapi --no-https